jaredhendrickson13/pfsense-api/CONTRIBUTING.md

 }
 ```

 #### Writing API Model Action ####
 By default, the API model will return a 'Your API request was valid but no actions were specified for this endpoint'
 error after validating input.
 This is because we need to tell it what to do when our request is valid!
 We do this by
 overriding the APIBaseModel's `action()` method.
 This method should simply be a set of tasks to perform upon a
 successful API call.
 If you are writing an endpoint to perform a change that is usually performed via the pfSense
 webConfigurator, it may be helpful to look at the PHP code for the webConfigurator page.
+This method must return an
+APIResponse item.

 As a basic example, if I wanted to add our validated input to our pfSense configuration: